Incremental Generalized Hybrid A*: Experiments and Results

-\textbf{Result:} Fig.~\ref{fig:H4_figure} shows that \ighastar achieves higher success rates than both \ihastar and MPC; in fact reaching the same success rates much within a much shorter time frame.
-Fig.~\ref{fig:H4_anecdote} illustrates this: \ighastar yields lower-cost paths than \ihastar under a fixed budget, while both outperform MPC, which often gets stuck or takes suboptimal routes.
+\textbf{Result:} Fig.~\ref{fig:H4_figure} shows that \ighastar generally achieves higher success rates than the baselines, and reaches the same success rates within a much shorter time frame.
+Fig.~\ref{fig:H4_anecdote} illustrates this: \ighastar yields lower-cost paths than the baselines under a fixed budget.

-\textbf{Deployment:} The planner runs at $\approx$20k, 4k, and 2k expansions/sec on our desktop, Nvidia Orin AGX (32GB), and Orin NX (16GB), respectively, yielding a $\approx$4 Hz planning rate in simulation on desktop.
+\textbf{Deployment:} The kinodynamic planner runs at $\approx$20k, 4k, and 2k expansions/sec on our desktop, Nvidia Orin AGX (32GB), and Orin NX (16GB), respectively, yielding a $\approx$4 Hz planning rate in simulation on desktop, (vertex-mem. req. shown in Fig~\ref{fig:mem_comp}).
 We deploy on a small-scale off-road autonomy platform with all modules (MPC, perception, planning) running onboard on an Orin NX at $\approx$2 m/s in real off-road terrain (Fig.~\ref{fig:real_world_ros}; see~\citep{talia2023demonstrating} for details about the platform, MPC, and the perception system).
-On-robot, we target a 3–4 Hz update rate with a budget of 500 expansions, though the actual rate varies due to shared compute across all subsystems.
+On-robot, we target a 3–4 Hz update rate with a budget of 500 expansions (actual:$4.4\pm0.3$Hz, variations due to intermittent resource contention and early termination by the planner).